-WHY RICE CEREAL IS NOT THE BEST CHOICE
+WHY IS RICE CEREAL IS NOT THE BEST CHOICE?

-Although rice cereal has been ia long-time staple of the food introduction schedule, there is no scientific reasoning behind it.
-Rice cereal has very little nutritional value, it is high in carbohydrates with little or no protein or fat and very few vitamins and minerals.
+Rice cereal has little nutritional value: it is high in carbohydrates with little or no protein or fat and very few vitamins and minerals.
+Furthermore, recent research indicates that arsenic levels are higher in all brands of rice cereal as opposed to non-rice cereals.

 Iron reserves of a full term breast baby combined with the highly absorbable breast milk iron are usually sufficient to maintain adequate hemoglobin until 6 to 9 months of age.
 The iron found in baby formulas is much less absorbable than the iron in mothers’ milk:

 Baby formula fortified with iron 3-5%

 If a blood test determines that a baby has insufficient levels of iron, it is a good idea to increase nutritional sources and retest after a few weeks before deciding to supplement.
 Foods rich in iron include molasses, red meats, certain types of fish, poultry, egg yolks, prunes, legumes (lima beans, fava beans, lentils…), as well as green vegetables such as spinach, parsley, Swiss chard, watercress, nettle among many others.